utensil/nano-misc/README.md

   A ruby script to generate svn revision graph, focus on branching and tagging.

 ### matrix
   A simple js page to do elementary transformation of matrix.
+Rspeced with capybara.

+### gem_scripts
+  A simple script to speed `bundle install` up by pre-installing gems using rubygems.org api.
+Rspeced.

 ## Note on Patches/Pull Requests